umlet/Pipette.jl/README.md

 ### Usage

-- The delay between taps of [➔] must be <300 milli-seconds to register as double-tap.
+- The delay between [➔]-taps must be <300 milli-seconds to register as double-tap.

   It also must be >100 milli-seconds -- this avoids pipes galore when you keep pressing the cursor to reach the end of a line.